-This document sets out the arrangements for the effective and efficient delivery of Continuing NHS Healthcare (CHC) in Wales.
+1.1 This document sets out the arrangements for the effective and efficient and equitable delivery of Continuing NHS Healthcare (CHC) in Wales.

-CHC is a complete package of ongoing care arranged and funded solely by the NHS through local health boards (LHBs), where an individual's primary need has been assessed as health-based.
-It is one element of a range of care services for those with complex needs.
-Given the nature and intensity of those needs these services account for a significant proportion of NHS healthcare overall.

-CHC can be provided in any residential or non-residential setting and is part of the continuum of care and support that an individual with complex needs may move in and out of.

-CHC is different from 'NHS Funded Nursing Care' (FNC) which is aimed towards people in nursing homes.
+- 1.2 CHC is a complete package of ongoing care arranged and funded solely by the NHS through local health boards (LHBs), where an individual's primary need has been assessed as health-based. - 1.3 CHC is one element of a range of services that local authorities (LAs) and NHS bodies need to have in place to support people with health and social care needs.
+CHC is one aspect of care which people with complex needs may need as the result of disability, accident or illness to address both physical and mental health needs.
+Given the nature, intensity, complexity and unpredictability of those needs, these services account for a significant proportion of NHS healthcare overall. - 1.4 CHC can be provided in any setting outside hospital, such as in a person's own home, in a care home, hospice or in a prison and is part of the continuum of care and support that an individual with complex needs may move in and out of. - 1.5 CHC is different from 'NHS Funded Nursing Care' (FNC) which is only applicable to individuals requiring nursing care in a care home.
 The provision of FNC derives from Section 49 of the Health and Social Care Act 2001 (now replaced in relation to Wales, by Section 47(4) and (5) of the Social Services and Well-being (Wales) Act 2014), which excludes nursing care by a registered nurse from the services which can be provided by local authorities.
 The decision on eligibility for FNC should only be taken when it is considered that the person does not fall within the eligibility criteria for CHC.